New Student Advising

 As an enrolled first-year or transfer student, you’ll get close advising from a faculty member in your intended major even before you come to campus.
 Your advisor will assist with your class schedule.
 Be sure to activate your LVC email account, as they will use that account to reach you.

-Upcoming New Student Advising Days
+New Student Advising Day

 2. Set up your LVC email account.
 You can find your login information for your LVC account in your application portal under the Enrollment Forms link, or if you just deposited, within a few days from your enrollment date.
 If you experience any issues, visit our Information Technology website or email solutions@lvc.edu.
 All official college emails related to advising and enrollment will come to your LVC account, so you should check it regularly.